 - 7 hrs at 12mph

-The second day takes the slightly wearier riders south from the racecourse out through glorious Windsor, site of the 1908 Olympic marathon and the 1948 Olympic cycling road race.
-Then we follow the mighty Thames East to cross over the historic Civil War era River Wey navigation system before heading up to Ranmore Common to join the London 2012 road race cycle route.
+The second day takes the slightly wearier riders south from the racecourse.
+We then follow the mighty Thames East to cross over the historic Civil War era River Wey navigation system before heading up to Ranmore Common to join the London 2012 road race cycle route.
 You’ll experience the beauty of the North Downs cresting Box Hill up the legendary zig zags where Cavendish and Co. made their bid for glory.
-You’ll be feeling the strain after the hills but make sure you have saved some energy for taking in the views from Crystal Palace and for a blast around Herne Hill velodrome to live out your cycling dreams at the site of the 1948 Olympic cycling events.
+You’ll be feeling the strain after the hills but make sure you have saved some energy for taking in the views from Crystal Palace and for a blast around Herne Hill Velodrome to live out your cycling dreams at the site of the 1948 Olympic cycling events.
 You are nearly there now and we’ll begin to get back into the rhythm of city riding before the triumphant crossing of that most iconic of London landmarks…Tower Bridge.
 Then it’s just a final easy cruise in the evening sun (hopefully!) back to the start point to close the loop and complete the full MITIE London Revolution.